 Orlando City put up 10 shots on the night, which is an improvement over recent outings, but only two of those actually landed on frame.
 Larin flirted with a second goal when Dwyer floated a ball over the defense and into space for Larin, but he curled his shot from just outside of the box off target.
 About seven minutes later, in the 71st, Sutter won possession in the midfield then took a handful of steps forward before ripping a shot that sailed over the bar.

 The Impact’s go-ahead goal came from second-half sub Anthony Jackson-Hamel in the 84th minute.
-Blerim Dzemaili’s through-pass from the midfield had enough on it for Jackson-Hamel to reach and beat Jose Aja before getting off a soft shot on his right foot that caught Bendik leaning the wrong way and rolled slowly into the net, putting his side ahead, 2-1.
+Blerim Dzemaili’s through pass from the midfield had enough on it for Jackson-Hamel to reach and he beat Aja before getting off a soft shot on his right foot that caught Bendik leaning the wrong way and rolled slowly into the net, putting his side ahead, 2-1.

 Things won’t be getting any easier for the Lions moving forward.
 The club has one more game left on this three-game road swing, a stop at Red Bull Arena to take on the New York Red Bulls — one of the hottest teams in the league of late.
 Kickoff for that one is set for 7:30 p.m.
 ET on Saturday, Aug.
 12.